wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-apache-spark-provision-clusters.md

 ### Cluster customization

 You can install additional components or customize cluster configuration by using scripts during creation.
-Such scripts are invoked via **Script Action**, which is a configuration option that can be used from the Azure Management Portal, HDInsight Windows PowerShell cmdlets, or the HDInsight .NET SDK.
+Such scripts are invoked via **Script Action**, which is a configuration option that can be used from the Azure portal, HDInsight Windows PowerShell cmdlets, or the HDInsight .NET SDK.
 For more information, see [Customize HDInsight cluster using Script Action][hdinsight-customize-cluster].

 ### Virtual networking